 How to Install FPP

-When I had first got started I had difficulties understanding exactly what I needed to do for installing FPP.
-The most reliable resource I was able to find was the forum on falconchristmas.com and the topic was FPP2.x Installation Instructions.
+To get started the most reliable resource I was able to find was the forum on falconchristmas.com and the topic was FPP2.x Installation Instructions.

 Burning Image to SD Card